jjangga0214/ts-yarn-lerna-boilerplate/README.md

 If you want to configure `moduleNameMapper` manually, then you don't need `ts-jest`.

+#### Additional Dependencies

+Currently swc does not provide some features of babel plugins ([REF](https://swc.rs/docs/comparison-babel)).
+Thus additional dependencies might be needed.
+(You will be able to know what to install by reading error message if it appears.)

+A list of already installed packages in this repo is:

+- [`regenerator-runtime`](https://www.npmjs.com/package/regenerator-runtime): Needed when passing async callback to jest's `it` or `test` function.

 ## Linter and Formatter

 `eslint` and `prettier` is used along each other.